Model Assessment for a Generalised Bayesian Structural Equation Model: Simulation experiments

 \subsection{Setup}

 Simulation experiments were conducted to study the performance of the proposed models and demonstrate the assessment framework for continuous and binary data.
 We focus on two cases of data generated using Equation \eqref{gbsem_augmented2}, i.e. continuous and binary.
-For each of these two cases, three scenarios were considered when generating simulated data: \begin{itemize} \item Scenario 1: Data generated from the EZ model. \item Scenario 2: Data generated from the AZ model with small error correlations, introduced by item-individual random effects, and without cross loadings. \item Scenario 3: Data generated from the AZ model with two non-negligible cross loadings and without correlated item-individual random effects. \end{itemize}
+For each of these two cases, three scenarios were considered when generating simulated data: \begin{itemize} \item Scenario 1: Data generated from the EZ model. \item Scenario 2: Data generated from the AZ model with small error correlations, introduced by item-individual random effects, and without cross loadings. \item Scenario 3: Data generated from the AZ model with two non-negligible cross loadings and without small error correlations. \end{itemize}

 For both continuous and binary data, we considered $p=6$ items and $k=2$ factors.
 The factor loadings used to generate the data, in each of the three scenarios, are shown in Table \ref{gbsem_table:nzcl}.